How to Audition & Apply

 Please answer the following questions in a one-page essay:

-• Must be a minimum of one page, double-spaced
+• The essay must be a minimum of one page, double-spaced

 • If choosing a film to musicalize, the film may not be: